Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 Finally, we show that (\ref{qbit4}--\ref{qbit6}) hold analogously for the rebit case $D_1=2$.
 From this it follows that the four individual questions $Q_i,Q'_j$, the four correlations $Q_{ij}$, $i,j=1,2$, and the correlation of correlations $Q_{33}$ form an informationally complete set $\cq_{M_2}$ for rebits.
-That is, in contrast to the qubit case, there is now one non-trivial correlation of correlation questions which is pairwise independent from the individuals and correlations.
+That is, in contrast to the qubit case, there is now one non-trivial correlation of correlations question which is pairwise independent from the individuals and correlations.

-\begin{Theorem} If $D_1=2$ then $\cq_{M_2}=\{Q_i,Q_j',Q_{ij},Q_{33}\}_{i,j=1,2}$ constitutes an informationally complete set for $N=2$ with $D_2=9$ and either \ba Q_{11}\leftrightarrow Q_{22}=Q_{12}\leftrightarrow Q_{21},\q\q\q\text{or}\q\q\q Q_{11}\leftrightarrow Q_{22}=\neg(Q_{12}\leftrightarrow Q_{21}).\nn \ea \end{Theorem}
+\begin{Theorem} If $D_1=2$ then $\cq_{M_2}=\{Q_i,Q_j',Q_{ij},Q_{33}\}_{i,j=1,2}$ constitutes an informationally complete set for $N=2$ with $D_2=9$ and either \ba Q_{11}\leftrightarrow Q_{22}&=&\q Q_{12}\leftrightarrow Q_{21},\q\q\q\text{or}\nn\\ Q_{11}\leftrightarrow Q_{22}&=&\neg(Q_{12}\leftrightarrow Q_{21}).\nn \ea \end{Theorem}